minwoodior-lang/kimpai-bot/replit.md

 - **Favorites Feature**: Full implementation with localStorage persistence, cross-tab compatible

 ### Known Issues
-- **BINANCE_BTC**: Binance does not have a BTC spot market.
-This option in UI should be removed or handled specially (currently returns no data for Binance BTC)
 - **Missing coin icons**: MET2, GAME2, FCT2 (low-priority UI issue)

 ### User Preferences